tankangliang/tp/docs/DeveloperGuide.md

 ## **Introduction**

 Welcome!
-We are excited that you want to learn about <strong><i>TBM</i></strong>.<br>
+We are excited that you want to learn about **_TBM_**.<br>
 This page contains step-by-step instructions on how to get started in contributing or getting yourself involved in this awesome project!
-However, before you get too excited, allow us to introduce you to the core concepts that underpins the heart of <strong><i>TBM</i></strong>.
+However, before you get too excited, allow us to introduce you to the core concepts that underpins the heart of **_TBM_**.

 ### Travelling BusinessMan Design Concepts

-1. Lightweight/Portable: <strong><i>TBM</i></strong> has a small footprint and runs fast on any platform.
+1. Lightweight/Portable: **_TBM_** has a small footprint and runs fast on any platform.

 1. Scalable: Software which does not deteriorate in performance with increasing data sizes.